bharadwaj-narayanam/IPL-data-analysis/README.md

 And we also thought that it would be good to analyse some trends in the data.
 Trends we analysed are as follows:

---Runs given by Pacers and spinners
+- Runs given by Pacers and spinners
---Wickets taken by Pacers and spinners
+- Wickets taken by Pacers and spinners
---Winning percentage based on extra runs given --Inning wise winning percentage
+- Winning percentage based on extra runs given
+- Inning wise winning percentage